Resources for Parents and Caregivers of Deaf Children

 PARENT ADVOCACY LETTERS COMING SOON!

-Each month we hold read-alouds in ASL over Zoom.
-Books will be shared virtually via Epic and signed in ASL by one of our Deaf team members.
-Click the button below to see the full schedule for 2024, including which two books will be read each month, as well as the Zoom link to join the read-aloud.
-Please note that read-alouds cannot be recorded due to Epic copyright laws.
+Each month we hold read alouds in ASL over Zoom.
+Books are shared virtually via Epic and signed in ASL by one of our Deaf team members.
+Click the button below to see the full schedule for 2024 and 2025, including which two books will be read each month as well as the Zoom link to join the read aloud.
+Please note that read alouds cannot be recorded due to Epic copyright laws.

 ASL STories diRECTORY